KyawPh/mmk/README.md

 ## Contributing

-1. Check [docs/TODO.md](docs/TODO.md) for available tasks
-2. Create a feature branch
+1. Create a feature branch
-3. Update TODO.md when starting/completing tasks
-4. Follow the commit conventions in [CLAUDE.md](CLAUDE.md)
+2. Follow the commit conventions
-5. Submit a pull request
+3. Submit a pull request

 ## License